StorPool Storage for

 - Advanced feature set

-- Scalability: starting at 3 storage servers and 10 TB usable, StorPool can seamlessly grow to petabytes
+- Scalability: StorPool starts at three storage servers and 10 TB usable, and can seamlessly grow to petabytes

 - Solving performance issues